-VI.
+VII.
 CONCLUSIONS

 This paper considers the problem of user profiling on location-based social networks.
 Both the spatial (where) and the semantic (what) dimensions of user and place data are used to construct different views of a user's profile.
 A place is considered to be associated with a set of tags or labels that describe its associated place types, as well as summarise the users' annotations in the place.
 A folksonomy data model and analysis methods are used to represent and manipulate the data to construct user profiles and place profiles.
-It is shown how user profiles can be extended from a basic model that describes user's direct links with a place, to an enriched profiles describing richers views of place data on the social network.
+It is shown how user profiles can be extended from a basic model that describes user's direct links with a place, to enriched profiles describing richer views of place data on the social network.
 The model is flexible and can be adjusted to focus on the spatial and semantic dimensions separately or in combination.
 Results demonstrate that the proposed methods produce user profiles that are more representative of user's spatial and semantic preferences.
+The framework is used a a basis for computing different methods of similarity between users.
+Experimental results were carried out on a representative set of users of a LBSN and demonstrate the efficacy of basing the similarity on profiles that combine both the semantic and spatial information in the data.
 To our knowledge, no other works have proposed similar treatments of the problem before.
-Future work will consider a larger number of users as well as the effect of user check-in behaviour on the results.
-The temporal dimension of the data adds another layer of complexity and is also the subject of future work.
+Future work will consider the temporal dimension of the data, which adds another layer of complexity as well as explore further inference of useful semantics from the data, e.g., representation of activities or experiences carried out in geographic places.